 Fellows are expected to take full advantage of the foundations’ expansive reach and work to bring new people and fresh ideas into the organization’s ambit.
 Successful projects should push the boundaries of current thinking and carry lessons that can be applied to a variety of settings.
 Fellows may produce a variety of work products, including publications such as books, reports, or blogs; innovative public-education projects; or the launch of new campaigns or organizations.
 They may also engage in activities such as hosting panel discussions, traveling to conferences, participating in policy debates, and aggressively promoting their ideas in public venues.

 The Open Society Fellowship accepts proposals from anywhere in the world.
 Applicants should possess a deep understanding of their chosen subject and a track record of professional accomplishment.
 Past and current fellows have included journalists, activists, academics, and practitioners in a variety of fields.
 Successful applicants will be eager to exploit the many resources offered by the Open Society Foundations and be prepared to engage constructively with our global network.
 Ideal fellows are specialists who can see beyond the parochialisms of their field and possess the tenacity to complete a project of exceptional merit.
 Proficiency in spoken English is required.

 The fellowship does not fund enrollment for degree or non-degree study at academic institutions, including dissertation research.

 This is a fellowship for individuals only; proposals from two or more applicants will not be accepted.

 Interested applicants should first download and review the fellowship guidelines at left.
-The online application system will be made available on July 1, 2014.
-Please check back then.
+To apply, please click here.

 Applicants who are uncertain whether their topic fits within the Foundations’ focus areas are invited to submit a brief letter of inquiry, accompanied by a CV, before proceeding with the online application process.
 That letter of inquiry should be addressed to OSFellows@opensocietyfoundations.org.